Shared ground

 Where interpretation differs

-1) Is Paul stating a real possibility or an emotional “wish”? (v.
-3) Paul says he “could wish” to be “accursed” and “cut off from Christ” for the sake of his kin.
+Paul says he “could wish” to be “accursed” and “cut off from Christ” for the sake of his kin.
 Some read this as deliberate overstatement—language meant to show the depth of love, not something Paul thinks could actually happen.
 Others think Paul is expressing a genuine willingness, even if it is not a theologically workable option, using “wish” language to describe what he would accept if it could help them.

-2) What would “accursed from Christ” mean? (v.
-3) Some take it to mean exclusion from the saving benefits of Christ—being separated from Christ himself.
+Some take it to mean exclusion from the saving benefits of Christ—being separated from Christ himself.
 Others treat it as a looser way of describing taking on disaster, shame, or punishment for their sake, without spelling out exactly how that relates to Paul’s union with Christ.

-3) Who is called “God, blessed forever” in v.
-5?
 The Greek wording can be read in more than one way.
 One reading takes the final clause as directly calling Christ “God over all, blessed forever.”
 Another reading treats the final words as a separate burst of praise directed to God (the Father), after mentioning Christ’s human ancestry.
 Both readings agree the line is worshipful; they differ on whether it explicitly identifies Christ as God in this verse.

 Why the disagreement exists